MrJul/ReSharper.EnhancedTooltip/README.md

 ------------
 Visual Studio 2010, 2012 and 2013 are supported.
 ReSharper 8.1 EAP 8.1.22.190 or later must be installed.

 Install the plugin using the built-in Extension Manager from the ReSharper menu.
-Don't forget to select _Include Prerelease_ in the Extension Manager!
+Don't forget to select _Include Prerelease_.
 **RESTART** Visual Studio after installing or there could be problems!

 Tooltip Highlighting